alexpaul/Github-Diagrams-using-Mermaid/README.md

 ## Example 1

 Using a `flowchart` to draw a dependency diagram.
-Mermaid supports top, down `TD` or left to right `LR`.
+Mermaid supports top, down `TD` or left to right `LR` configurations.

 Top -> Down
 ```mermaid